 Venomous Snakes: The Rare Timber Rattlesnake

 The Timber Rattlesnake is the only venomous snake species in New Hampshire.
 While it is known for its venom, it’s important to note that these snakes are incredibly rare and not aggressive.
-In fact, they prefer to avoid any encounters with humans altogether.
+They prefer to avoid any encounters with humans altogether.

 Timber Rattlesnakes may be elusive, but it’s crucial to understand their habitats, characteristics, and behavior to ensure safety and promote coexistence.
 Despite their rarity, encountering a Timber Rattlesnake is uncommon in New Hampshire.
 However, individuals spending time in snake country should be able to identify these creatures and know how to react if an encounter should occur.